marebits/marebits-locker/README.md

 <dd>Returns the best pony.</dd>

 <dt><code>burn(uint256 tokenId)</code></dt>
 <dd>Can only be called by the owner of the token <code>tokenId</code> or someone the owner has approved.
-This will burn the locker token, in effect sending it to the [zero address](https://etherscan.io/address/0x0000000000000000000000000000000000000000).
+This will burn the locker token, in effect sending it to the <a href="https://etherscan.io/address/0x0000000000000000000000000000000000000000">zero address</a>.
 If this is called, the token will disappear and any tokens locked in the locker will be unredeemable!
 Emits a <code>Transfer</code> event when successful.</dd>

 <dt><code>getApproved(uint256 tokenId) returns (address)</code></dt>
 <dd>Returns the account approved to transfer token <code>tokenId</code>.</dd>